unfortunatelygeek/percy/README.md

     Developer -->|Runs Tests With the help of| D Developer -->|Checks for Bugs with the help of| E
 ```

+In summary:

+- Perceptor exists to reduce workload in the CI/CD pipeline by automating tedious tasks like testing and documentation.
+Perceptor aims to reduce testing burden on the company's resources by choosing which tests to run rather than running all of them.
+- Prowler essentially 'prowls' the codebase for security vulnerabilities.
+It scans the codebase for security vulnerabilities and flags potential risks using AI models and pattern detection.
+- Pax is the integration of both thse models into the collaborative, cloud-based IDE synergy of Coder and OnixIDE
+- Marksman's purpose is to mitigate the costs incurred due to cloud based development solutions.
+It does this by predicting usage patterns and caching resources efficiently to reduce latency and unnecessary cloud costs.

 ## Components